 2/ Remote Work Enablement:

 VoIP significantly enhances the capability for remote work, which is a critical aspect of modern business operations.
 This technology empowers telecommunications, allowing employees to connect effortlessly to their office systems regardless of their physical location, via the Internet.
-Remote workers can access the full suite of office communication features from home or on the move, ensuring business continuity and efficiency.
+VoIP for remote workers ensures they can access the full suite of office communication features from home or on the move, ensuring business continuity and efficiency.

 3/ Advanced Analytics and Reporting: